factorhouse/examples/fh-local-flink-sql-orders-iceberg/README.md

-## Flink SQL for Orders Sink in Parquet
+## Lab 7: Flink SQL - Ingesting Kafka Order Records into Iceberg Table

-This lab shows how to ingest Avro-encoded order records from a Kafka topic into a Flink SQL source table, and write them to an Iceberg table stored in object storage (MinIO) using the Iceberg connector.
-Since Flink SQL does not support defining Iceberg's hidden partitioning, the sink table is created using Spark SQL instead.
+Build a streaming pipeline that reads Kafka order records with Flink SQL and writes to an Iceberg table on MinIO.
+The Iceberg sink table is created via Spark SQL to enable hidden partitioning.

 ## How to start